Skip to main content

 Porosity [rock]: the ratio between the volume of pores in a rock and the total volume of the rock, i.e., the capacity of rock to contain a fluid.
 It is expressed as a percent of rock volume.

-Permeable [rock]: the ability of a rock to permit the passage of fluids without rupture or displacement of pores (The Century Dictionary, 1899).
+Permeable [rock]: the ability of a rock to permit the passage of fluids without rupture or displacement of pores (TCD, 1899).
 The antonym is impermeable.
 An impermeable rock is sometimes informally called “dry rock.”

 Permeability: the capacity of a porous rock to transmit fluids.